Joyner, Queensland: Demographics

+Economy

-The most notable feature of the area is the North Pine Dam and Treatment Plant which supplies a significant volume of potable water to the Moreton Bay Region and Brisbane City utilising water from Lake Samsonvale.
+The most notable feature of the area is the North Pine Dam and Treatment Plant which supplies a significant volume of potable water to the City of Moreton Bay and City of Brisbane, utilising water from Lake Samsonvale.
 The Plant supplies water in the order of 100ML per day.

 Joyner is also home to the bus depot of Thompsons Bus Service, which operates bus services mostly in the Pine Rivers District area.

+Education

+There are no schools in Joyner.
+The nearest government primary schools are Petrie State School in neighbouring Petrie to the north-east, Lawnton State School in neighbouring Lawnton to the east, and Bray Park State School in neighbouring Bray Park to the south-east.
+The nearest government secondary school is Bray Park State High School, also in Bray Park.

 Amenities

 Forgan Road which runs along the eastern shore of Lake Samsonvale, gives access to popular fishing and picnic spots making the area a valuable recreational resource for locals and visitors.
 Important centres for recreational activities exist at Bullocky Rest and also at Forgan Cove, near the intersection with Samsonvale Road.
 Forgan Cove has been designated as a zone for paddle craft use by the public on the lake.

 Lake Samsonvale is stocked with several native fish species.
 These facilities have been provided by the South East Queensland Water Board.

 One Mile Creek more or less bisects Joyner south-west to north-east and enters the North Pine River south of Nelson Road.
 Pleasant parks have been established along the creek banks in several areas adding to the amenity of the locality.

 Joyner is also home to a popular YMCA camp, Camp Warrawee, off Byrnes Road North, and bordered by the North Pine River on the northern and western sides.
 The camp has been established for many decades and utilises the river for many recreational and youth development activities such as canoeing.
 The Camp has accommodation for 232.

 At the confluence of North Pine River and Sideling Creek off Youngs Crossing Road, a large sand bank forms the basis for a popular swimming and fishing area.
-This natural feature has been enhanced with facilities provided by Moreton Bay Regional Council.
+This natural feature has been enhanced with facilities provided by Moreton Bay City Council.